 Being praised for speaking felt as scary as being punished for not speaking.
 Both meant everyone was watching me.
 And being watched was the original problem.

 From an early age, I was singled out.
 Teachers would point out my silence, either with pity or frustration.
 Relatives would make it a running joke.
-This labeling—"the shy one," "the stubborn one"—creates a narrative that is hard to escape.
-You become the "defiant child" in the story of your own life.
+This labelling — "the shy one," "the stubborn one" — creates a narrative that is hard to escape.
+The child then internalises this story, believing they are inherently difficult or flawed.

 Emotional Impact: Increased Withdrawal and Shutdown

-The cumulative effect of these unhelpful responses is predictable: the child withdraws even further.
+The cumulative effect of these unhelpful responses is predictable: the person withdraws even further.
 When your attempts to cope are met with pressure, punishment, or misunderstanding, your world shrinks.
-You learn to avoid any situation that might lead to that painful outcome.
+Your nervous system learns that school, family gatherings, and other public spaces are places of threat, not connection.

 Every time they pushed, I built my wall a little higher.
 Soon, the wall was so high I couldn't see over it, and they couldn't see me.

-Lessons From Adulthood: What Would Have Helped (Looking Back)
+Lessons From Adulthood: What Would Have Helped

 Safety Before Speech: How Calm Environments Foster Communication